 |November/December 2015 and April 2016||19||15||79%|

-The veterinary degrees at University of Sydney are recognised by the Royal College of Veterinary Surgeons (UK).
-This allows graduates to apply to practice veterinary science in the United Kingdom and certain countries in Asia, including Singapore and Hong Kong
+The veterinary degrees at University of Sydney are recognised by the Royal College of Veterinary Surgeons (UK) through a mutual recognition agreement with the Australasian Veterinary Boards Council.
+This allows graduates to apply to practice veterinary medicine in the United Kingdom and certain countries in Asia, including Singapore and Hong Kong.

 The veterinary degrees at University of Sydney are recognised by the South African Veterinary Council.
 This allows graduates to apply to practice veterinary science in South Africa.